sbb-design-systems/lyne-components/docs/STATES.md

 State when mouse is hovering over the component.
 Does not exist on touch devices.
 Should visually highlight the component.
-For accessibility compliance, the visual highlight must not be reduced to color, but should either include translation, cursor/pointer change or other effects that make it understandable for color-blind consumers.
+For accessibility compliance, the visual highlight must not be reduced to color, but should either include translation, cursor/pointer change or other effects that make it understandable for visually impaired consumers.

 ### Focused